TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 **But what about if we have non-linear algorithms that we want to minimise?
 Can't use least squares!**
 Instead we must use numerical approximation to optimisation to give us a close solution to ordinary least squares solution.

-### Gradient Descent
+### Gradient Descent - Optimization algorithm

-*Definition*: Used to numerically approximate minimising cost function.
+*Definition*: Used to numerically approximate minimising cost function by following the negative gradient of a cost function.

 We start with an initial weight and use the following to update the weights: